Algebraic data type: Binary tree

 Thus, a Tree given to depth can be constructed using any of Empty, Leaf, or Node and must be matched for any of them respectively to deal with all cases.
 In case of Node, the pattern extracts the subtrees l and r for further processing.

+Abstract syntax

 Algebraic data types are highly suited to implementing abstract syntax.
 For example, the following algebraic data type describes a simple language representing numerical expressions: